 7. Is the planning proposal consistent with applicable Ministerial Directions (section 9.1 Directions)?

 Yes.
-Consistency with the list of Directions (under section 9.1(2) of the Environmental Planning and Assessment Act 1979 issued by the Minister for Planning) is set out in the following table.
+Consistency with the list of Directions (under section 9.1(2) of the Environmental Planning and Assessment Act 1979 issued by the Minister for Planning) is set out in Table 4 below.